-Our Massage program is staffed with some of Seattle’s finest and experienced therapists that downtown Seattle, Belltown, Crown Hill / Greenwood and Edmonds / Shoreline have to offer.
+Our Massage program is staffed with some of Seattle’s finest and experienced therapists that Belltown, South Lake Union and Shoreline have to offer.
 Therapeutic massage can be used to treat injury, speed healing, relief stress, improve flexibility and contribute to an overall sense of well-being.
 Our staff specializes in evaluating body systems to effectively treat the cause of a problem, not just the symptoms.
 Our therapists will be working with you to set up a treatment plan for your symptoms or injury and will assist you beyond pain relief.

 Conditions Commonly Treated with Massage Therapy

 Specific applications of techniques and modalities for massage therapy can be used for and help the following conditions…